isomerpages/imda-tradetrust/_solution/How It Works.md

 Transferable Records (ETRs) such as electronic Bills of Lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership</p>
-<p>These TradeTrust-enabled electronic documents are saved as TradeTrust
+<p>These TradeTrust-enabled electronic documents will have the functional
-(.tt) files that can be easily transmitted to stakeholders across the supply chain.</p>
+equivalent of the paper-based version and are saved as TradeTrust (.tt) files, which can be easily transmitted to stakeholders across the supply chain.</p>
 <p>TradeTrust utilizes Blockchain or Distributed Ledger Technology to :</p>
 <ul data-tight="true" class="tight">